faceleg/pagesofinterest.net/_posts/2024-04-10-what-is-an-options-paper.md

 image: "/images/what-is-an-options-paper.jpg"
 ---

 Options papers frame a problem and outline what support is needed to resolve.
-Large organisations use them to decide where to spend money and time.
+Organisations use them to decide where to spend money and time.
 Learn how to write options papers here.

 ## Jump to section